Macrocephaly In Babies: Possible Causes, Diagnosis & Treatment

 3. Do babies outgrow macrocephaly?

-Benign familial macrocephaly or benign extra-axial collections of infancy are considered harmless, and babies usually grow out of condition by early childhood.
+Benign familial macrocephaly or benign extra-axial collections of infancy are considered harmless, and babies usually grow out of the condition by early childhood.
 However, treatment is required if an underlying medical condition is present along with macrocephaly (9).
+In some cases, a baby may have various developmental outcomes depending on the underlying condition and may require long-term treatment.

 4. How is macrocephaly in babies monitored over time?